-Academic registration is concluded for a student when the program advisor has approved the schedule and forms provided by the Office of the Registrar have been properly filed.
-Registration changes must be filed at the Office of the Registrar.
+Academic registration is concluded for a student when the program adviser has approved the schedule and forms provided by the office of the registrar have been properly filed.
+Registration changes must be filed at the office of the registrar.
 Simply not attending a course for which you have registered does not constitute official withdrawal.
 Students may not attend a course for which they have not registered.